Shutdown of funeral home that also ran body brokerage roils town

 Shirley Hollenback and her daughter filed suit against Hess Feb.
 21 in Montrose County District Court.
 They allege that Hess sold part or all of Cactus Hollenback’s body and gave them someone else’s remains.
 The suit asks for unspecified damages for emotional distress, horror, grief and humiliation.

 Some Sunset Mesa clients had better experiences.
-Marcia Schroeder said Hess handled funerals for her father in 2012 and her father-in-law a few months ago.“All I can say is, for me and my family, she was excellent,” Schroeder said.
+Marcia Schroeder said Hess handled funerals for her father in 2012 and her father-in-law a few months ago.
+“All I can say is, for me and my family, she was excellent,” Schroeder said.
 “Very personable, very honorable.”

-Others are left — as a headline in the local newspaper put it last month —“NOT AT PEACE.”
+Others are left — as a headline in the local newspaper put it last month — “NOT AT PEACE.”

 Connie Logan Montano of Montrose wonders about the buried cremains of the daughter who died in 2007 and the brother who passed away in 2015.
 She’d like to have them dug up and tested, but her elderly father would object.